 Press Command-Semicolon (;) on the keyboard to show the first misspelled word.
 Press it again to see the next misspelling, and so on.

-Choose Edit > Spelling and Grammar > Check Grammar With Spelling (a tick indicates it’s on), then choose Check Document Now.
-The first spelling error is highlighted, and grammar errors are underlined in green.
+Choose Edit > Spelling and Grammar > Check Grammar with Spelling (a tick indicates it’s on), then choose Check Document Now.
+The first spelling error is highlighted and grammatical errors are underlined in green.

-To see suggested spellings or grammar corrections for a word, Control-click it, then click the correction you want to use.
+To see suggested spellings or grammatical corrections for a word, Control-click it, then click the correction you want to use.

-To ignore a misspelling, Control-click the word, then choose Ignore Spelling.
+To ignore a misspelling, Control-click the word, then select Ignore Spelling.